 In 2007, The Economist described the generals who staged the 2006 military coup as resembling “Arnold Schwarzenegger battling the indestructible, shape-shifting cyborg in “Terminator 2”.
 Thaksin Shinawatra and his allies, no matter how often they were blasted, seemed permanently able to regroup and remain influential.
-This would be the story throughout 2008; only with the help of the courts could the cyborg be battled effectively.
+This would be the story throughout 2008; only with the help of the courts could the cyborg be defeated, and even then impermanently.

 With the TRT dissolved and much of its leadership out of the running, the Thaksinites began seeking out a new leader for their new party, the People’s Power Party, eventually settling on Samak Sundaravej.
 Samak was a controversial choice.
-He had begun his political career in the 1970s with the Democrats, but served as interior minister in the extreme rightist government of Thanin Kraivichien following the 1976 Thammsat University massacre, during which Samak arrested hundreds of supposed leftists.
-Abrasive and attention-seeking, with only his passion for cooking as a redeeming quality, Samak had peaked in electoral politics as Bangkok governor in 2000.
-Now, however, Thaksin and his allies saw his aggressive style as necessary to fight back, and viewed his royalist credentials as impeccable.
+He had begun his political career in the 1970s with the Democrats, and then served as interior minister in the rightist government of Thanin Kraivichien following the 1976 Thammsat University massacre, during which Samak arrested hundreds of supposed leftists.
+Abrasive and attention-seeking, although his passion of cooking was a redeeming quality, Samak had peaked in electoral politics as Bangkok governor in 2000.
+Now, however, Thaksin and his allies saw his aggressive style as necessary to fight back.
+Samak’s impeccable royalist credentials would also, Thaksin hoped, make him a more acceptable choice for the establishment.
 Thus Samak was chosen to be the leader of the PPP.

 The 2007 election was conducted under the tight restrictions of the Electoral Commission, and resulted in a PPP victory of 233 out of 480 seats.
 The Thaksin appeal held.
-The Democrats, despite doing well in the South and in Bangkok, struggled with both the youth of their leader (Abhisit Vejjajiva was only 42) and with presenting a dynamic image of their party that would appeal beyond their base, and thus won only 165 seats.
+The Democrats, despite doing well in the South and in Bangkok, continued to struggle nationwide.
+Despite a new young leader, Abhisit Vejjajiva, they were unable to present a dynamic image of their party that would appeal beyond their base, and thus won only 165 seats.
 It was observed that vote buying was still rampant, especially in the northeast.

 Samak moved quickly to form a new government, inviting all other parties except the Democrats to join him in a coalition.
 The business of governance, however, turned out to be difficult.
 The PPP coalition government was rife with conflict.
 The faction of MPs elected from the northeast, most fervently loyal to Thaksin, desired to see his quick return to power; the recently-elected Samak, however, was in no hurry to leave the premiership.
 His government became dubbed the “nominee” government, where Samak was perceived as simply acting as a proxy for Thaksin.